XiangLiu-github/China_SIF_air_pollution_Code/README.md

-# Replication Code for the Paper Titled "Air quality improvements can strengthen China's food security" in Nature Food
+# Replication Code for the Paper Titled "Air quality improvements can strengthen China's food security" published in _Nature Food_

 This repository comprises three main directories: